The Integration of Nashville Public Schools

 The 3rd phase the American Civil War

-I remember my father pointing out historical landmarks around the Nashville area, such as the famous U.S.C.T. charge on Peach Orchard Hill, but never, can I recall a word about it in my 16 years of education, despite that fact that the Civil War Battle of Nashville was one of the most decisive of the war.
-It was literally fought in our own back yard.
+I remember my father pointing out historical landmarks around the Nashville area, such as the famous U.S.C.T. charge on Peach Orchard Hill, but never, can I recall a word about it in my 16 years of education.
+The American Civil War Battle of Nashville was one of the most decisive of the war, and it was literally fought in my own back yard.

 Somehow I sensed the significance of that turning point in history, and felt I had some kind of connection to it.
 After all, 7 of my 8 great-great grandfathers fought in it.
 Ironically, the eighth one was the only one of them to lose his life in it.
 The Preachers death is a mystery.